Commercial Lease Lawyer

-Burgess Thomson can provide assistance with retail and commercial leases in a number of capacities.
+As seasoned commercial lease lawyers, we excel in crafting solutions that secure your interests and pre-emptively address potential impediments to your business’s cash flow.
 It is important to seek legal advice from an experienced commercial lawyer before entering a lease, as it has the potential of becoming a negative impact on your business’ cash flow at a later stage.

 Understand your rights and responsibilities when entering into a retail or commercial lease.
 Get sound legal advice from our team.

-- Drafting and reviewing retail and commercial leases
+- Drafting and Reviewing Leases: Meticulous drafting and reviewing of retail and commercial leases to ensure legal soundness and alignment with your business objectives.

-- Negotiation for the terms of the lease (including rent, transfer options, duration, exit and renewal options)
+- Negotiation of Lease Terms: Expert negotiation on lease terms, encompassing rent, transfer options, duration, exit, and renewal options to secure favourable conditions.

 A business property lease or commercial lease is a legally binding contract between a business owner and the owner of the real estate property.